am1macdonald/am1macdonald/README.md

 I'm a front-end web developer aspiring towards proficiency at full-stack development.

 Currently working as an electronic / mechanical technician in the railway field.
-I'm always looking for ways to apply the troubleshooting, analysis and critical thinking skills I have earned along the way.
+I'm always looking for ways to apply the troubleshooting, analytical and critical thinking skills I have earned along the way.

-Check out my projects and, if you are feeling generous, I'm open to feedback on anything I have built!
+Check out my projects and, if you're feeling generous, I'm open to feedback on anything I have built!

 ---